thijstriemstra/music-sort/README.md

 pip install -e .
 ```

-You can now use the `music-sort` command, e.g.:
+You can now use the `music-sort` command, e.g:

 ```console
 music-sort --help